cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 --------- | ------- | -----------
 `username_to_add` | string | The user name to add to the tenant.
 `tenant_name` | string | The name of the tenant to which to add the user.
-`role_name` | string | (Optional) The name of the role assigned to the user in the tenant.
+`role_name` | string | The name of the role assigned to the user in the tenant.
 If not passed the default tenant role will be used.

 ### Response
 A `Tenant` resource.